atreyeem99/Orca-manual-notes/README.md

 # cc
 The coupled-cluster method is presently available for RHF and UHF references.
 The implementation is fairly efficient and suitable for large-scale calculations.
+# Orca and symmetry
+with the UseSym keyword or a %symmetry input block (for which the abbreviation %sym is allowed), the program detects the point group, cleans up the coordinates, orients the molecule and produces symmetry-adapted orbitals in SCF/CASSCF calculations.
+Note however that the calculation time will not be reduced.
+While for geometry cleanup the full point group is taken into account (as long as the number of group operations does not exceed 120), only D2h and subgroups are currently supported for electronic-structure calculations.
+The only correlation module that makes use of this information so far is the MRCI module.